PatrickMoraisN/native-nodejs-api-nlayers/README.md

 - Testing
     - Unit
-        - [ ] it should test when the application throws an error
         - [x] it should test all files on the routes layer
         - [ ] it should test all files on the repositories layer
         - [ ] it should test all files on the factories layer
-        - Plus
         - [ ] it should reach 100% code coverage.
 It's currently not possible to get code coverage metrics using only the native Node.js, we will use [c8](https://www.npmjs.com/package/c8).

     - Integration / E2E
         - [x] it should test the endpoint for storing heroes' data
         - [ ] it should test the endpoint for retrieving heroes' data
         - [ ] it should test the endpoint for updating heroes' data
         - [ ] it should test the endpoint for deleting heroes' data
-        - [ ] it should test when the application throws an error

 ## Command line
 _**Node 18.1** required!_